chainwikinet/wikijs-farm-content/contribute.md

 Some changes to the site, like adding your new page to the navigation sidebar, will require help from a wiki manager.
 Post in the `#wiki` channel on Discord for assistance.

+> Please use the Markdown format to create new pages.

 # Contribute with GitHub